-The College will reimburse Board members for all meals, including gratuities, associated with travel to and from a conference or meeting.
-Receipt should be submitted with the Travel Expense Voucher for reimbursement.
+The College will reimburse Board members for all meals, including gratuities, associated with travel to and from an approved overnight conference or meeting- Receipts should be submitted with the Travel Expense Voucher for reimbursement.
+Alcoholic beverages are not reimbursed.

 D. Timely Travel Arrangements